-Swanborough House is a residential care home that provides care, accommodation and rehabilitation for people with an acquired brain injury (ABI).
+Windermere House is a residential care home that provides care, accommodation, nursing and rehabilitation for people with an acquired brain injury (ABI).
 It was registered for the support of up to 41 people.
-31 people were living at the service on the day of our inspection.
+Five people were living at the service on the day of our inspection.